petrvavrin/ComfyUI-PNG-Metadata-Tool/README.md

 # ComfyUI PNG Metadata Tool
 ### !!!Currently under development!!!
-PNG Metadata Tool, which can remove/read metadata from ComfyUI output image generation.
+### PNG Metadata Tool, which can remove/read metadata from ComfyUI output image generation.
+• Works only for .png files